DrA1ex/JS_ParticleSystem/README.md

 The parallel tree scheduler can be tuned with `worker_mt_tree_jobs`.
 Supported values are `auto`, `16`, `32`, `64`, and `128`.
 The default `auto` mode is intentionally conservative: it targets roughly 4 subtree jobs per worker so the coordinator does not spend too much time preparing work before subworkers can start.

 The tree split strategy can be selected with `worker_mt_tree_strategy`.
-Supported values are `static`, `dynamic`, `recursive`, and `hybrid`. `dynamic` is the default conservative queue-based scheduler. `static` is useful as a baseline. `recursive` is experimental: it starts from coarse regions and lets subworkers split heavy jobs further, returning spawned jobs back to the coordinator queue. `hybrid` starts from an even cheaper coarse seed split, then lets subworkers recursively split only heavy jobs.
-It is intended to reduce coordinator preparation while avoiding the high downstream idle ratio seen in pure recursive mode.
+Supported values are `static`, `dynamic`, `recursive`, and `hybrid`. `dynamic` is the default conservative queue-based scheduler. `static` is useful as a baseline. `recursive` is experimental: it starts from coarse regions and lets subworkers split heavy jobs further, returning spawned jobs back to the coordinator queue. `hybrid` starts from the conservative dynamic split, then lets subworkers recursively split only heavy jobs.
+This is intentionally closer to the stable dynamic mode because the more aggressive coarse-seed experiment reduced top-tree time but made downstream calc/force balancing worse.

 This backend is the default for `n_body`.
 It requires `SharedArrayBuffer` and cross-origin isolation for real multithreading.
 On static hosting, the app can install a local COOP/COEP service worker and automatically reload once so the page becomes cross-origin isolated.
 If isolation cannot be enabled, the backend falls back to the single-worker path and shows the fallback reason in stats.